 There are many thousands of addiction treatment facilities in the U.S. with recent estimates suggesting more than 15,000.
 On the one hand, that means that there’s bound to be a selection of addiction treatment programs out there for even the most specific or obscure needs.
 However, this also means that someone looking for the right facility for his or her needs could potentially have to weed through thousands of addiction treatment centers before finding one that might work.
 And even then there’s the possibility of choosing incorrectly, which will have a negative effect on one’s potential for achieving lasting sobriety.

 That’s where Ocean Breeze Recovery comes in.
 We’ve made it our mission to help anyone who’s addicted to alcohol or drugs find the treatment they need to get their lives back.
 Using our directory that consists of the best facilities in the nation, we cross-reference a person’s needs with the treatments each facility offers to narrow down the possibilities to the one single rehab that will deliver the best results.
-If you would like a free consultation or if you have any questions that you would like answered, you can call Ocean Breeze Recovery at 855-960-5241.
+If you have any questions that you would like answered, you can call Ocean Breeze Recovery at 855-960-5241.
 We’re available anytime, day or night, and would love to help you or your loved one begin the healing journey today.